mongodb/mongodbatlas-cloudformation-resources/README.md

   SecretValue = {"PublicKey": "YourPublicKey", "PrivateKey": "YourPrivateKey"}
 ```

+**Note**: If you want to use a AWS KMS key to handle encyption of your secret you must define the appropriate resource policies so that AWS Secrets Manager has access to the key.
+The following [AWS documentation](https://docs.aws.amazon.com/secretsmanager/latest/userguide/security-encryption.html#security-encryption-policies) describes a key policy that allows access through AWS Secrets Manager for all principals in the account that are authorized to use AWS Secrets Manager.

 ### 3. Provide the profile to your CloudFormation template

 All Atlas CloudFormation resources include a "Profile" property that specifies which profile to use.
 You'll need to provide the profile you created in the previous step to the CloudFormation template.